Loading

 “They were 100 per cent convinced the shows in Nambour and Bad Habit were some sort of demonic force trying to corrupt everyone.”

-Bad Habit, which sits on Howard Street next to the Old Ambulance Station, has become an incubator for emerging punk, metal and alternative musicians.
+Bad Habit Records has become an incubator for emerging punk, metal and alternative musicians.

-Aaron uses his shop – which sells records, collectables, skate gear, and vintage clothing – to help bands promote their shows and merchandise.
+They sell records, collectables, skate gear, and vintage clothing.
+And Aaron also helps bands promote their shows and merchandise.

-However, despite the good work Aaron puts into his community, it’s not the first time his business has been met with opposition.
+Despite the good work Aaron puts into his community, it’s not the first time he’s been met with opposition.

 “It’s happened a few times before, but I’ve since become friends with the people who have targeted us.

-“I think mostly its lonely people or people who have suffered some sort of abuse or mental health issues, and they just need someone to be friendly and listen to them.
+“I think mostly its lonely people.
+Or they are people who have suffered some sort of abuse or mental health issues.
+And they just need someone to be friendly and listen to them.

 “It’s understandable to be honest.